unnynet/unnynet-docs/eng/docs/smart_offers/smart_offers.md

 ### Section for programmers

-When an Game Offer starts/finishes the events in code are triggered.
-You can subscribed for such events if you need to run any additional logic:
+When a Game Offer starts the event in code is triggered.
+You can subscribed for such event if you need to run any additional logic:

 ```csharp fct_label="Unity"
 Balancy.ExternalEvents.SmartObjects.NewOfferActivatedEvent += offerInfo =>